jessiexv/BMGT302-Homework-Project/README.md

 <br>

-2. Then I wrote code that would display a message to the user to inform them that the data has been loaded and is ready for querying.
+2. A meessage to the user would appear to inform them that the data has been loaded and is ready for querying.
 It would also include the number of countries available to query.

 <br>